Wings International

 The Red Brick or Civic Universities :

-These universities were established in the 19th century during World War I in major industrial cities to respond to the growing demand for university-level study in subject areas like science, design, technology, and engineering
+These universities were established in the 19th century during World War I in major industrial cities to respond to the

-Plate Glass Universities (1960s Institutions):
+Plate Glass Universities (1960s Institutions) :

 These universities were formed between 1963 and 1992 based on the recommendation of the Robbins Report on Higher Education (1963) and as a part of education reforms to increase the number of universities in the UK.
 These universities were enlightened enough to take new initiatives in areas of syllabus, examination, administration, teaching methods, and discipline.
 These are popularly known as Plate Glass group because of their architectural style.